 - Try playing a video from another channel.
 For example, try the free News channel on the Roku Home screen

-- If the channel requires a subscription, such as Netflix or Hulu Plus, make sure that you have properly logged-in or linked the channel to that subscription account.
+- If the channel requires a subscription, such as Netflix, make sure that you have properly logged-in or linked the channel to that subscription account.
 In some cases, you may need to link a channel using your credentials from cable or satellite TV account.
 Follow the on-screen instructions or contact customer support for that channel.

 If you are unable to play videos from one channel, but able to play video from other channels, contact customer support for the channel that is having problems.